blgorman/RescueYourGitRepo/05_MultipleFeaturesKeepFront/instructions.md

     Using this branch, you won't lose anything, and the two other commits are preserved in the chain.

-1. Checkout the multiplefeatures-keepfront branch, and then reset to the commit you want to keep
+1. Checkout the `multiplefeatures-keepfront` branch, and then reset to the commit you want to keep

+    >**Note:** remember you can find the commit with `git log` or your GUI of choice.

     ```bash
     git reset --hard <commitish>
+    ```

+1. Push the changes with force to override the remote branch

+    ```bash
+    git push --force-with-lease
     ```

 1. You are now ready to merge the feature and you've kept all code and have only prepped the requested commits to git